-- Make ahead tip: Prepare the angel food cake one day in advance and cover tightly at room temperature overnight.
+- Make Ahead Instructions: Prepare the angel food cake one day in advance and cover tightly at room temperature overnight.
 The ganache can also be prepared in advance; cover and keep in the refrigerator overnight.
 Then, warm up before drizzling over cake.
 Angel food cake can be frozen up to 3 months.
 Thaw overnight in the refrigerator before serving.

-- Make sure you use rainbow jimmies (the long strand sprinkles) or quins (the flat circle/shaped sprinkles).
-I find both don't bleed their color nearly as quickly as nonpareils (the little balls).
-For this cake, I used these.
+- Sprinkles: Make sure you use rainbow jimmies (the long strand sprinkles) or quins (the flat circle/shaped sprinkles).
+I find both don’t bleed their color nearly as quickly as nonpareils (the little balls).

 - Chocolate: Use high quality pure chocolate.
 Do not use cheap chocolate chips.
 You need the real thing here!

 - Pan: An angel food cake pan (aka tube pan) is imperative.
 Do not use a bundt pan or a regular cake pan.
 Angel food cake’s structure and stability needs the pan’s particular specifications.
 Some angel food cake pans come with little feet, which makes cooling the cake upside down easy.
 Mine does not.
 I simply cool the cake upside down on a wire rack.
 No problems there.